Synternet/pubsub-rust/README.md

 # Syntropy PubSub-Rust

-`syntropy_pubsub` is a Rust library for the Syntropy DataMesh project that enables you to subscribe to existing data streams or publish new ones.
+`pubsub-rust` is a Rust library for the Syntropy DataMesh project that enables you to subscribe to existing data streams or publish new ones.
 This library is built on top of the NATS messaging system and provides a convenient way to integrate your Rust applications with the Syntropy DataMesh platform.

 ## Features

 - Subscribe to existing data streams
 - Publish new data streams
-- Support for JSON messages
-- Customizable connection options

 ## Installation